serverless/blog/posts/2018-02-09-serverless-and-graphql-in-love.md

 This blog aims to explore a beautiful relationship between Serverless and GraphQL and why they fit together.
 I’ll go over the advantages and disadvantages of both, which one would work best for your application, and what you should consider before making the switch.
 Perhaps most importantly, I’ll also share some info about how you can get on board with your devious, streamlining plans.

-## What is GraphQL ?
+## What is GraphQL?

 [2017 was the year of GraphQL](https://dev-blog.apollodata.com/2017-the-year-in-graphql-124a050d04c6).

 The answer to having fewer API endpoints to manage is to (drumroll!) ...have fewer API endpoints.
 GraphQL lets you shrink your multitude of APIs down into a single HTTP endpoint.
 The concept isn’t new; GraphQL has been helping people do this for a while now.
-If you want to explore differences between GraphQL and REST, I will recommend reading [Sashko's](https://twitter.com/stubailo) blogpost on [GraphQL vs REST](https://dev-blog.apollodata.com/graphql-vs-rest-5d425123e34b)
+If you want to explore more differences between GraphQL and REST, you can read [Sashko's](https://twitter.com/stubailo) blog post on [GraphQL vs. REST](https://dev-blog.apollodata.com/graphql-vs-rest-5d425123e34b).

 GraphQL provides a simple and elegant way of building mobile and web applications by providing a clean layer of abstraction between servers and clients.